Thiruvasagam: Translation works on Thiruvasagam

-translating to "One who is not melted by Thiruvasagam cannot be melted by any vasagam (saying)".
 George Uglow Pope, an Anglican Christian missionary, was born on 24 April 1820 on Prince Edward Island in Canada.
 He became interested in Tamil and learned the language during a six-month ship voyage to India.
 His magnum opus, an English translation of Thiruvasagam, appeared in 1900.
 Pope found a close affinity to the utterances of sincere devotion in such verses as 'Longing for devotion alone', 'Without thy presence I pine', 'Deadness of soul', 'God all in all', 'I am thine, save me', 'His love demands my all'.
 He also compared Manickavasgar to the likes of St. Paul and St. Francis of Assisi.